b38tn1k/chordtoy/README.md

 ## Version 1

-1 Switch: Choose between Major and Minor modes.
+1 Switch: Choose between **Major and Minor modes**.
 Major mode has a dominant 7th rather than major 7th chord, I haven't used it much cause major scales are basic.

 4 Pots: